Virtualization-projects/ui-for-docker-wiki/UI-for-Docker-with-TLS-encryption-and-client-authentication.md

     COPY 000-default.conf /etc/apache2/sites-available/

-## DockerUI setup
+## UI for Docker setup

-The only step remaining is to build the DockerUI site and add it to /var/www/dockerui/dist in the Apache container.
+The only step remaining is to build the UI for Docker site and add it to /var/www/uifd/dist in the Apache container.
 You can do this locally on your system (if you're already set up with node.js and grunt) and just copy the site into the container in your Dockerfile:

-    COPY dist /var/www/dockerui/dist/
+    COPY dist /var/www/ui-for-docker/dist/

 Or, you can build the site during the container build process with an extra Dockerfile RUN command:

     RUN apt-get install -y git nodejs npm \
         && ln -s /usr/bin/nodejs /usr/bin/node \
-        && git clone https://github.com/crosbymichael/dockerui /var/www/dockerui \
+        && git clone https://github.com/kevana/ui-for-docker /var/www/ui-for-docker \
-        && cd /var/www/dockerui && make install && grunt build
+        && cd /var/www/ui-for-docker && make install && grunt build

 (You should only do one of the two options above.)

 # Running the newly built container

-Be sure to mount the directory containing DockerUI's certs as a volume into the container at runtime, as well as exposing both ports 80 and 443.
-Also, it is recommended that you set the hostname of the container equal to the hostname users will be using to access the DockerUI site.
+Be sure to mount the directory containing UI for Docker's certs as a volume into the container at runtime, as well as exposing both ports 80 and 443.
+Also, it is recommended that you set the hostname of the container equal to the hostname users will be using to access the UI for Docker site.

 For example:

-    $ docker run -h docker.mydomain.internal --name dockerui \
+    $ docker run -h docker.mydomain.internal --name ui-for-docker \
-          -v /private/certs/dockerui:/certs \
+          -v /private/certs/ui-for-docker:/certs \
           -p 80:80 -p 443:443 \
-          myrepo/dockerui
+          myrepo/ui-for-docker

 # Troubleshooting

-`docker exec -ti dockerui bash` will let you browse around the filesystem to read logs; particularly those stored in `/var/log/apache2/access.log` and `/var/log/apache2/error.log`.
+`docker exec -ti ui-for-docker bash` will let you browse around the filesystem to read logs; particularly those stored in `/var/log/apache2/access.log` and `/var/log/apache2/error.log`.